-I’ve burnt out no few number of times.
+I’ve burnt out on the road no few number of times.
 I’ve gotten tired, cranky, and hungry, and I’ve snapped at friends, locals, and myself.
 Just remember to listen to what’s happening with you.

 Be kind to yourself and to Mauritius when you’re backpacking there.
 I wouldn’t say that you’re an ambassador for your country, however, you are an ambassador for yourself.
 You represent yourself, so represent yourself at your finest!

 Put as much love and good into the world as possible everywhere you go.
 Considering all the places you’ll go, that’s a lot of good.